officialillmatic/scale-vision-dashboard/docs/ENVIRONMENT_SETUP.md

 This guide provides comprehensive instructions for setting up environment variables for development and production deployments.

+Use the provided `.env.example` file as the single template for all environment variables.

 ## Quick Setup

 1. **Copy the template**: `cp .env.example .env`